No Result

 So, get up.
 Go out and play in the dirt as you did as a child.
 Put on some “feel-good” music and dance alone in your kitchen.
 Tear up some bits of paper and write down one thing you are grateful for on each.
 Gratitude has a way of leading you to a better emotional space.

 Oh, yeah.
 You’ll need to do it whenever your mind is arguing and telling you to lie on the sofa in the dark all day.
 I know a little something about that.
-But I need y’all to trust me when I say your life is worth fighting for and only you live it.
+But I need y’all to trust me when I say your life is worth fighting for, and only you can live it.
 Your adult children cannot live your life for you.

 Avoid Complaining About Your Adult Children